davidrthorn/cross_reference/README.md

 Cross Reference needs to be told that a piece of text is a label or a reference.
 This is done using Docs' hyperlink function.
 Instead of adding a web address, you will use special code to indicate a label or a reference along with the name of the figure or table.
 Cross Reference uses two codes, one for labels and one for references.
 The user chooses the names.
 It's best to use meaningful names, rather than numbers.
 For example, a graph showing the heights of a group of people could be called 'heights'.

-The code for a figure label is `#figur`; for a table, it's `#table`.
+The code for an equation label is `#equat`; for a figure it's `#figur`; for a table, it's `#table`.
 (Notice that the code is not figure with an 'e' because label codes in Cross Reference are 5 letters long.)
 This code is followed by an underscore and then the name.
 For our figure called 'heights', the complete label identifier would be `#figur_heights`.

 To create a label for our graph of people's heights, we take the following steps: